 Welcome to Gwydir

-Gwydir is a new, not-for-profit media platform whose primary aim is to promote and share conservative ideas and values with like-minded individuals the length and breadth of Wales.
+Gwydir is a not-for-profit media platform whose primary aim is to promote and share conservative ideas and values with like-minded individuals the length and breadth of Wales.

 Why do we need Gwydir?